kdheepak/panvimdoc/doc/panvimdoc.md

 This way, any links will work in markdown README on GitHub / on the web using anchors AND will work as tags and links in vimdoc.
 The anchors are simply dropped in vimdoc.
+The onus is on the documentation writer to write the correct link.

 ## Mappings